Last Updated on January 31, 2023

 I paid $449 (+tax) for the basic package which included the drone, a USB cable, 1 battery, a carry box and 1 spare set of propellors.
 It DOESN’T come with an SD card, but it uses the same as the GoPro so I had plenty of spares.
 The next package up was $699 but included a shoulder bag, a remote control, a second battery, a battery charger and propellor guards.

 Without a controller, the drone is operated and flown through an app on a smartphone or tablet.
 TYPICALLY my iPhone is too old (5C…but it works with the 5S) and so is my iPod (generation 5…it works with the 6th gen which I’m actually getting for Christmas).
 Some pilots like to use tablets for the bigger screen but I actually like the fact I can control it with something small.
 The only problem I might come up against is just how high it can go, it gets a bigger range with the controller.
 According to the stat panel on my iPod the highest height range is 50 metres.
-This was the highest I could get it to go using just a phone…
+This was the highest I could get it to go using just a phone during a particular flight…